 My expectations weren’t too high for this course, but I called the night before to make sure I wouldn’t have any issues walking in the morning.
 The guy I talked to said “come on out” and when I asked him about conditions, he said they were “excellent.”
 In fact, he said it was so nice right now that if I wasn’t impressed, he’d give me half my green fee back after the round!
 I knew the course was in a nice setting against the mountains and had seen some nice pictures of it when in great shape, so his claim and their website’s claim as “Ventura County’s best kept secret” were enough to entice me.

 Well, “excellent” may be a relative term for this course.
 It was in OK condition at best.
 It is pretty much your average cheap muni conditions.
 The fairways were decent with some patchy areas, plenty of brown spots and a lot of thin muddy areas early in the morning.
 The rough wasn’t too bad where there was grass, but there were some bad areas, too.
 The greens were firm and fast, but had lots of little dead areas and soft/muddy spots.
 The tee boxes were fine and the one trap I was in was pretty wet, but the sand was decent.
 Overall, it was not the worst conditions I’ve seen, but definitely very far from “excellent” in my opinion.
-I never did track that guy down for a refund, but his claim was definitely way too bold.
+I never did track that guy down for a half-refund, but his claim was definitely way too bold.

 I had no problem getting on early in the morning as there was hardly anybody out there.
 In fact, it was too quick!
 I played through one threesome on the front and then breezed through the course in a little over two hours.

 The course itself is a pretty funky little layout.
 It’s not very long, but is pretty tight and has some odd hole setups.
 Parts of the course feel like they were designed by Sarah Winchester with fairways that blended together, oddly placed trees, beat-up old cart paths that criss-crossed everywhere (a few seemed to lead to nowhere) and many awkward angles.
 It was hard to tell where you were going on a few holes.
 I can imagine it being a dangerous set-up when the course is really busy because there are a lot of places where errant balls can come from many directions.
-I enjoyed the back nine layout more than the front and the conditions seemed to be better on the back nine holes.
+I enjoyed the back nine layout more than the front and the conditions also seemed to be better on the back nine holes.
 The scenery is kind of nice around the course with the mountains all around (especially once the morning fog lifted).
 The course itself is nothing too great, in my opinion, so I doubt I will ever make my way out there again.